alienspaces/holyragingmages/README.md

 You are a mage with:

-* Five spells only
+* Three spells only
-* Five items only
+* Three items only
 * A familliar (that is Mage talk for a pet)
 * Strength, dexterity and intelligence (those are "stats")
 * Money $$